chocolatey/choco-wiki/How-To-Apply-Branding-To-Chocolatey-GUI.md

 While Chocolatey GUI has a number of pieces of functionality, is doesn't have everything that is offered by the Chocolatey CLI.
-Over time, additional functionality will likley be added, but for the time being, the following is possible in Chocolatey GUI:
+Over time, additional functionality will likely be added, but for the time being, the following is possible in Chocolatey GUI:

 * List Chocolatey Packages installed on local machine